IDT-ITI/Lightweight-Face-Detector-Pruning/README.md

 ## Dependencies

 A requirements.txt file is provided with all the necessary python dependencies.
-Additionaly, the code was developed using Python 3.11.7, CUDA 11.4 and Ubuntu 20.04.06 LTS.
+Additionally, the code was developed using Python 3.11.7, CUDA 11.4 and Ubuntu 20.04.06 LTS.

-To ensure compatibility and proper functioning of the pruning scripts, please install the specific version of NNI listed in the requirements.txt file, using the following command:
+To ensure compatibility and proper functionality of the pruning scripts, please install the specific versions of the python packages listed in the requirements.txt file, using the following command:

 ```bash
 pip install -r requirements.txt